nextcloud-releases/all-in-one/readme.md

     </details>

-4. After the initial startup, you should be able to open the Nextcloud AIO Interface now on port 8080 of this server.<br>
+3. After the initial startup, you should be able to open the Nextcloud AIO Interface now on port 8080 of this server.<br>
 E.g. `https://internal.ip.of.this.server:8080`<br>
-If your server has port 80 and 8443 open and you point a domain to your server, you can get a valid certificate automatially by opening the Nextcloud AIO Interface via:<br>
+If your firewall/router has port 80 and 8443 open and you point a domain to your server, you can get a valid certificate automatially by opening the Nextcloud AIO Interface via:<br>
 `https://your-domain-that-points-to-this-server.tld:8443`
-5. Please do not forget to open port `3478/TCP` and `3478/UDP` for the Talk container!
+4. Please do not forget to open port `3478/TCP` and `3478/UDP` in your firewall/router for the Talk container!

 ## FAQ
 ### How does it work?